dorkbox/Console/README.md

      - UNIX - try to control a UNIX console
      - WINDOWS - try to control a WINDOWS console
      - NONE - do not try to control anything, only line input is supported

+Ansi.restoreSystemStreams()
+ - Restores System.err/out PrintStreams to their ORIGINAL configuration.
+Useful when using ANSI functionality but do not want to hook into the system.
 ```